Ko wai mātou

 Who we are

 As part of the University of Otago Medical School, established in 1875, we enjoy the proud legacy of New Zealand's first medical school.
-We work closely with the other sections of the Otago Medical School: the Otago School of Medical Sciences; the University of Otago, Christchurch; and the University of Otago, Wellington.
+We work closely with the School of Biomedical Sciecnes and the other sections of the Otago Medical School: the University of Otago, Christchurch; and the University of Otago, Wellington.

-We have over 500 staff and are organised into seven academic departments covering General Practice & Rural Health, Medicine, Pathology, Preventive & Social Medicine, Psychological Medicine, Surgical Sciences and Women's and Children's Health.
+We have over 500 staff and are organised into seven academic departments covering General Practice and Rural Health, Medicine, Pathology, Preventive and Social Medicine, Psychological Medicine, Surgical Sciences, and Women's and Children's Health.

 We teach into all levels of the MB ChB from Health Sciences First Year through to sixth year medicine (trainee intern year).
 Our staff also contribute into the other health professional programmes taught at Otago.
 We teach an undergraduate qualification in Medical Laboratory Science, as well as a wide range of postgraduate qualifications across our departmental specialties.

 We have areas of research excellent across the disciplines of bio-clinical, clinical, public and international health, and are active contributors to regional, national, and international clinical, public health, and research networks.